-If you’ve ever considered redoing your floors, you probably realized pretty quickly that it wouldn’t be cheap.
+If you’ve ever considered redoing your floors in the kitchen, bathroom, or basement, you probably realized pretty quickly that it wouldn’t be cheap.
 It can cost thousands of dollars to resurface even small rooms with hardwood or high-quality stone and tile.
 Luckily enough, in the last five years, many new and relatively inexpensive materials have come to market.
-With enough research, you can find budget-friendly alternatives for all your favourite materials.
+Plus, with the help of a flooring expert and with enough research, you can find budget-friendly alternatives for all your favourite materials.
 To make your life easier, we’ve put together a list of six beautiful flooring options that won’t break the bank.

 1. Laminate Flooring

 Many homeowners looking to save choose to install laminate planks instead of hardwood.
 Laminate floors are made by covering a synthetic wood base with a high-quality image of a more expensive material, usually hardwood or stone.
 The product itself is not only cheaper than hardwood but also it costs around 50% less to install.
 Laminate floors are also more durable, more moisture-resistant, and easier to clean than hardwood alternatives.

 A flooring expert can help you decide on the right quality, width, and pattern for your home.
 More importantly, they’ll ensure your floors are properly installed because unlike hardwood, laminate can be difficult to repair.
 Click here to find a laminate retailer near you.

 2. Vinyl Sheet Flooring & Luxury Vinyl Flooring (LVF)

 In the past, some homeowners were wary of vinyl floors and their dated designs.
 These days, not only does vinyl come in a number of shapes and patterns, but most retailers carry tiles that closely resemble hardwood and stone.
 These higher-end vinyl products are called Luxury Vinyl Flooring, or LVF, and are often compared to laminate flooring.